andrejewski/tagmeme/README.md

   - it handles all cases and there is a useless `catchAll`
   - it does not handle all cases and there is no `catchAll`

+#### `Union.matcher`
+> `Union.matcher(handlers[, catchAll: function])`

+Create a matching function which will take `tag` and `context` arguments.
+This reduces the boilerplate of a function that delegates to `Union.match` with static handlers.
+This is also a bit faster than `match` because the handler functions only need to be created once.

+Unlike with `match`, the second argument to handler will be `context` to avoid the need for a closure.

 #### `Union.matches`
 > `Union.matches(tag, variant: Variant): boolean`